In sales and business, leads are a vital aspect of your growth.

 There is no one-size fits all strategy for lead management.

-But not understanding where your leads are in the buying process, can be one of the most costly mistakes you make.
+But not understanding where your leads are in the buying process, can be a big mistake.